 Have you ever seen a bee's footprint?
 Neither have we.
-Yet all those little guys do is fly from here to there, getting pollen all over everything as they quest for the perfect building material.
+All those little gals do is fly from here to there, getting pollen all over everything as they quest for the perfect building material.
 But they take only what they need—and they leave their environment better than the way they found it.

 At Burt's Bees, we take our cue from nature.
-In fact, that's our mission: to make people's lives better every day—naturally.
-We've committed ourselves to making the world a little greener, a little cleaner, by doing what bees do best: working hard on natural products that people love—and leaving only goodness behind.
+We've committed ourselves to making the world a little greener, a little cleaner, by doing what bees do best: working hard on natural products that people love.

-That's why, for example, we've committed ourselves to a policy of sending zero waste to landfills.
-We can proudly say that, with over 350 employees in three facilities, not a single piece of garbage goes to the dump.
+That's why, for example, we've committed ourselves to a policy of sending zero waste to landfill.
+With over 350 employees in three facilities, not a single piece of garbage goes to the dump.
 Not one.
 Really.
 How?
-Each month, our employees diligently volunteer to check over 400 recycling and composting bins, ensuring everything is sorted properly.
-Any waste left over that cannot be recycled or composted is transformed into biomass-based fuel or electricity.
+Each month, our employees diligently volunteer to check over 200 recycling;composting, and waste to energy bins, ensuring everything is sorted properly.

 We're also serious about energy use.
 We know that our purchased electricity is the largest contributor to our carbon footprint—so we've outfitted our facilities with energy-efficient lighting, resource management software, and efficient production equipment.
 Our conscientious employees look for ways to save energy and water.
 And we're focusing more on the impact of our supply chain, including contract manufacturers.

 But we also know that, as our brand has grown, so has our water usage, jeopardizing our 2020 sustainability goals.
 That’s not good enough for us.
 In the face of global freshwater scarcity and limited nonrenewable energy sources, it’s more important than ever to take only what we need.

 So, until we can be fossil fuel free and water neutral, we’re offsetting our environmental impact in other ways: